barzilab1/lifetime_suicide_longitudinal/README.md

 #### How to Run:
 1. Run "Load_DB.R" to load all data from csv files
+2. Run Function_util.R
-2. Each bucket can be run as separate script after "load_DB.R" was run
+3. Each bucket can be run as separate script after "load_DB.R" was run except for the combined bucket

 ---
 #### Open Questions: